According to Botswana's 1966 Constitution (as amended),

 A number of laws and institutions regulate the accountability of police and prison officers for potentially unlawful use of force.
 The Botswana Police Service Internal Affairs Unit, which became operational in 2010, investigates allegations of misconduct, including unlawful arrest or detention, torture, excessive use of force, and unlawful discharge of firearms.
 There is also a national Ombudsman, set up by the 1995 Ombudsman Act, that investigates complaints of injustice and maladministration of public services.

-As of writing, the government was in the process of amending the 1978 Police Act to provide for the establishment of an independent Police Commission, as a follow-up to a parliamentary motion.
+The government had been in the process of amending the 1978 Police Act to provide for the establishment of an independent Police Commission, as a follow-up to a parliamentary motion.
+But in its second periodic report on the ICCPR, submitted in 2020, the government stated that:

 Views and Concluding Observations of United Nations Treaty Bodies